Do you think the "mighty angel" in Revelation 10 is Jesus, and could this take place when the Sixth Seal is opened?

 Incidentally, the Seventh Trumpet of Revelation 11:15 is not the same as the "last trumpet" of 1 Corinthians 15:52, nor the "trumpet call" or "loud shout" of 1 Thessalonians 4:16, all of which are associated with the Pre-wrath Rapture event that will take place on the Feast of Trumpets (Rosh haShanah).
 The latter event will happen soon after the great earthquake and cosmic disturbances that occur in conjunction with the opening of the Sixth Seal (Matthew 24:29; Mark 13:24,25; Revelation 6:12,13).

-Rather, the Seventh Trumpet will be the great trumpet (Isaiah 27:13), which will be blown at the return of Jesus back to earth.
+Rather than being the "last trumpet," the Seventh Trumpet will be the great trumpet (Isaiah 27:13), which will be blown at the return of Jesus back to earth.
 It will be on the Day of Atonement (Yom Kippur) that this trumpet is sounded (Leviticus 25:9).
 More details about this can be found in two other email responses I have written:

 According to Revelation 10:7, the ďmystery of GodĒ will be accomplished when the seventh angel is about to sound his trumpet.
 More about this can be found in this email response: